Planning Service Update

 During the COVID19 ‘stay at home’ advice, the Council’s own published protocol on the publicity of planning applications has been suspended.

-Consultation has taken place with statutory consultees, via electronic means, but no wider public consultation has occurred.
+Consultation has taken place with statutory consultees, via electronic means, but at the start of lockdown, no wider public consultation occurred.
 This has created a backlog of work and has meant a number of application have stalled awaiting public consultation.

 In future the Council will use these features to notify the public of changes or revisions to proposals.
 Registration is free although an active e-mail account is required.